GUNDUPOOJA/pg-nest-api/README.md

 ## What is Typescript?

 - TypeScript is used to develop JavaScript applications for both client-side and server-side execution (as with Node.js or Deno).
+- TypeScript introduced a great deal of syntax taken from object-oriented programming, including but not limited to:
+- interfaces,
+- classes,
+- enumerated types,
+- generics,
+- modules.

 ## Source link to GitHub Repo
 - https://github.com/GUNDUPOOJA/pg-nest-api